Diocese of Duvno

-The Diocese of Duvno (Dioecesis Dumnensis; Dioecesis Dalminiensis; Duvanjska biskupija) was a Latin rite diocese of the Catholic Church that was established in the 14th century with a seat in present-day Tomislavgrad in Bosnia and Herzegovina.
-From the late 17th century onwards, it was administered by the bishops of Makarska, though by the 19th century it was only a titular see.
-On 5 July 1881 Pope Leo XIII incorporated it into the newly established Diocese of Mostar-Duvno.
-Its last titular bishop was Cyryl Lubowidzki, who held the title until 1897, when it was formally suppressed.
+The Diocese of Duvno (Dioecesis Dumnensis; Dioecesis Dalminiensis; Duvanjska biskupija) was a Latin rite particular church of the Catholic Church that was established in the 14th century with a seat in present-day Tomislavgrad in Bosnia and Herzegovina.
+It was a suffragan diocese of the Archdiocese of Split, and during the 17th century of the Archdiocese of Dubrovnik.
+The diocese consisted of four parishes: Roško Polje, Duvno, Posušje and Rama.